maticzav/graphql-shield/README.md

   )
 ```

-- Cache is enabled by default accross all rules.
-To prevent `cache` generation, set `{ cache: 'no_cache' }` when generating a rule.
+* Cache is enabled by default accross all rules.
+To prevent `cache` generation, set `{ cache: 'no_cache' }` or `{ cache: false }` when generating a rule.
-- By default, no rule is executed more than once in complete query execution.
+* By default, no rule is executed more than once in complete query execution.
 This accounts for significantly better load times and quick responses.

 ##### Cache